This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 3

-If the data isn’t in the cache, you perform the expensive query, store the result in the cache (so future lookups
+If the data isn’t in the cache, perform the expensive query, store the result in the cache (so future lookups

-are fast), and then return that result.
+are fast), and return the result.
+This is known as the cache-aside strategy.

 Memory usage

-As-written, the cache will grow indefinitely, so if you have enough unique keys, your app may run out of memory.
+As written, the cache will grow indefinitely, so if you have enough unique keys, your app may run out of memory.

 Real-world caching mechanisms typically need a way to configure a maximum cache size and a policy for evicting data